LiamEFowler/JetsonRocksSeashells/README.md

 git clone https://github.com/LiamEFowler/JetsonRocksSeashells
 ```

 This code is designed for a USB-camera.
-Follow instructions in the Hello AI World video tutorials to replace the /dev/video0 with the correct camera formatting.
+Follow instructions in the Hello AI World video tutorials to replace the /dev/video0 with the correct camera formatting if you are using a different camera.

 # Run in terminal
+You should be in the jetson-inference directory you cloned and running the docker container with the JetsonRocksSeashells mounted into it (see https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-docker.md#mounted-data-volumes)
 ```
 python3 my-detection.py
 ```